Akuli/python-tutorial/basics/variables.md

 Another confusing thing is that if we do something weird to None we get error messages that talk about NoneType object.
 The NoneType object they are talking about is always None.
+We'll learn more about what attributes and calling are later.

 ```python
 >>> None.hello    # None has no attribute 'hello'